JuliaDiff/FiniteDifferences.jl/README.md

 Right now here are the differences:

  - FiniteDifferences.jl supports basically any type, where as FiniteDiff.jl supports only array-ish types
- - FiniteDifferences.jl supports higher order approximation
+ - FiniteDifferences.jl supports higher order approximation and step size adaptation
  - FiniteDiff.jl is carefully optimized to minimize allocations
  - FiniteDiff.jl supports coloring vectors for efficient calculation of sparse Jacobians